ShahinSHH/COVID-CT-MD/README.md

 | CAP | 60 | 35 M/25 F | 57.7 ± 21.7 |
 | Normal | 76 | 40 M/36 F | 43.4 ± 14.1 |

-We're working closely with our collaborators in medical centers to provide more number of CT scans to introduce a larger Multi-Centre COVID-19 dataset to be used for a more extensive area of research.
-This dataset will be available for the public use in the near future.

 ## Data Structure and Sample
 <b>A small sample of the dataset</b> is available in the "Sample data" folder including DICOM files of one patient in each category to provide a quick insight of the dataset.